-Figure 4.6: Total IT Systems & Shared Services actual and forecast costs FY18-FY29
+Figure 4.8: Total IT Systems and Shared Services actual and forecast costs FY18-FY29 (£m)

-- 4.39 The regulated part of Power NI shares other resources with the nonregulated parts of the business and the wider Energia Group.
+- The regulated part of Power NI shares other resources with the non-regulated parts of the business and the wider Energia Group.
 Power NI's share of shared HR and other staff are included under Salaries costs and have been considered there.
 Within Shared IT Staff and Systems and Shared Non-staff Services there are recharged credit amounts received by the regulated (domestic) part of Power NI's business from Energia and the deregulated (commercial) part of Power NI's business for use of services owned by the regulated part e.g. Power NI's CC&B system.
-This has been taken into account to reflect the true cost of the Total Shared IT Systems and Shared Non-Staff Services. - 4.40 UR proposes to allow forecast Shared IT Systems and Shared Services costs.
+This has been taken into account to reflect the true cost of the Total Shared IT Systems and Shared Non-Staff Services. - 4.61 UR intends to allow forecast Shared IT Systems and Shared Services costs.